engagingnewsproject/enp-platform/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.71.1 [Sep 04, 2021] =
-* Fixed: WooCommerce Product pages were showing 404 error on Secondary languages with WPML or WooCommerce Multilingual plugin when [Remove Product Base option](https://rankmath.com/kb/general-settings/#remove-base) was enabled
-* Fixed: WooCommerce Product draft preview was showing 404 error when [Remove Product Base option](https://rankmath.com/kb/general-settings/#remove-base) was enabled
-* Fixed: Call to undefined function `get_filesystem_method` error on some setup

-= 1.0.71 [Sep 01, 2021] =
+= 1.0.74 [Oct 13, 2021] =
-* Improved: [Analytics Email report](https://rankmath.com/kb/seo-email-reporting/) will now show a message when all stats are empty
+* Improved: The table check on the [System Status page](https://rankmath.com/kb/rank-math-status-and-tools/#system-status) will now show the table size
-* Improved: Updated the field description of [OpenGraph Thumbnail option](https://rankmath.com/kb/meta-box-social-tab/#image)
-* Improved: Code to output the `dateModified` property in the schema
-* Fixed: Spaces are added between the keywords in the Common Keyword test of [SEO Analysis page](https://rankmath.com/kb/seo-analysis/) for better accessibility.
-Thanks to [Taylor Arndt](https://taylorstechtalks.com/rank-math-seo-taylors-teardowns-episode-2/)
-* Fixed: Disabling tests via [filter](https://rankmath.com/kb/filters-hooks-api-developer/#remove-content-analysis) was not working on secondary keywords
+* Improved: Updated the recommended PHP version to 7.4 in [Setup Wizard](https://rankmath.com/kb/how-to-setup/).
+Though, we suggest upgrading to PHP 8
+* Fixed: [Capitalize Titles](https://rankmath.com/kb/titles-and-meta/#capitalize-titles) option was not showing the title capitalized in [SERP Preview](https://rankmath.com/kb/general-tab/#the-preview-section) in the admin area
-* Fixed: SEO Analysis was showing error on some setups where the rows in postmeta table exceeded 100k rows
+* Fixed: Fatal error on some sites when [Schema shortcode](https://rankmath.com/kb/rich-snippets/#shortcode) was used in the [Beaver Builder](https://rankmath.com/compatibility/beaver-builder/)
-* Fixed: Organization URL variable `%org_url%` was showing incorrect value
-* Fixed: Social settings were visible even when the user didn't have the capability to edit those settings
-* Fixed: Options in Category or Tags variable `%categories(limit=3&separator= | &exclude=12,23)%` were not working correctly
-* Fixed: Upgrade to PRO notice was showing even when PRO is active on multisite
+* Fixed: Divi Builder was showing the [Schema tab](https://rankmath.com/kb/schema-generator/) even when the Schema module was not enabled
-* Fixed: Option to connect Rank Math account was not showing on the multisite setup
+* Fixed: Sitemap was not showing the images data added using the Gravity View gallery Shortcode
-* Fixed: Warnings when `FS_METHOD` constant is set to ftpext or ssh2
-* Fixed: [Reomove base option](https://rankmath.com/kb/general-settings/#remove-base) allowed another base to be used in the URL
-* Fixed: [Setup Wizard](https://rankmath.com/kb/how-to-setup/) screen was showing an error on PHP 8.0 setups
-* Fixed: Some variables were hidden in the Meta Description field in the SERP Preview modal
-* Fixed: Incompatibility with Geo My WP plugin.
-The GEO My WP plugin users can now use `rank_math/redirection/fallback_exclude_locations` to prevent the plugin's search page from redirecting to the homepage
+* Fixed: Robots meta data was getting removed from the embed pages

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**